scottefloyd/minimal/ux-portfolio.md

 ### Photobook Usability Report

-After entering the photobook market, a customer survey was sent out to gain insight into customers' experience with the product.
+After the company I was working for entered the photobook market a customer survey was sent out to gain insight into customers' experience with the product.
 I coded the responses, paired responses with insights from the customer support team, and provided analysis on the product experience.
 My recommendations were put directly into the product development pipeline, which reduced the need for customer support in numberous areas.

 {:.image}
 ![man and woman wedding photos in book]({{ site.baseurl }}/assets/img/photobook.jpg "wedding photobook")